 On or shortly after entering the department each student is assigned an advisor.
 Advisors may be changed from time to time either as a matter of mutual preference or because the student begins to concentrate his or her work in an area distant from the interests of the original advisor.

-The Department is organized into four areas.
+The Department is organized into four areas: clinical science; developmental; social; and cognition, brain, and behavior.
 These groups consist of faculty members whose combined interests span a coherent program of advanced study and research in some subfield of psychology.
 Individual faculty are encouraged to participate in more than one group.
-In addition, there are various “themes” that cut across the areas.
+In addition, there are various "themes" that cut across the areas.
 Faculty in the Department of Psychology have a wide range of interests, and the themes of their research often span the boundaries of traditional areas in the field.
 Active research is being conducted in each of the topics listed below, primarily by the faculty listed after each entry.
 There are regular research seminars on these topics, and numerous opportunities to become involved in research with the relevant faculty.

 Students enrolled in the PhD program in the psychology department may currently follow one of two curricula: clinical psychology, and the Common Curriculum.